 “It is a promising next step for us today to be able to launch the Air Pollution Sensors project with Airly as this will help us create further awareness across our communities of how the air pollution situation is progressing.
 Now it is time for us all to think about changes we can make to create a difference, as individuals and as organisations.”

-The project is a collaboration between Airly, Birmingham City Council and Evotech who will be installing all the sensors.
+The project is a collaboration between Airly and the Birmingham City Council.

 The course of the project

 The project is expected to last between March 2022 for a year, with sensors at 70 schools to begin with, with a further 70 schools being provided with sensors later on in the year.

 Birmingham City already had a selection of schools chosen beforehand for this project but Airly has helped create a dedicated landing page for the project where we have seen further interest from schools in the City that are keen to join the project, which highlights the benefits of raising awareness about air quality within Birmingham City.

 Airly will provide all schools involved in the project with air quality sensors for the contract period.
 Along with the sensors, Airly is providing: